canadafloridaThe Canadian reference for Florida

 What Manitoba Health reimburses outside Canada

-Manitoba Health covers only emergency care received outside Canada—care provided as a result of sudden illness or accident during your absence from Manitoba.
+Manitoba Health covers only emergency care received outside Canada, care provided as a result of sudden illness or accident during your absence from Manitoba.
 Planned care (elective surgery, dental treatment, eyeglasses), stable preexisting conditions at departure, and non-urgent care are never reimbursed.

 Type of careManitoba ceilingTypical Florida costOut-of-pocket gap

-Hospitalization per day (room, nursing, drugs)~CA$100/dayUSD 3,000 to 12,000/day97 % to 99 %
+Hospitalization per day (room, nursing, drugs)Average daily rate set by Manitoba Health (amount not published)USD 3,000 to 12,000/day97 % to 99 %

-Emergency outpatient visit (ER, UC)up to CA$100/visitUSD 800 to 4,00088 % to 99 %
+Emergency outpatient visit (ER, UC)Within the same unpublished Manitoba rate structureUSD 800 to 4,00088 % to 99 %

 Physician fees (consultation, emergency procedure)Manitoba rate applied2 to 5× Manitoba rate50 % to 80 %